haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 We're starting a shrinking process instead.

 `shriking` calls `f x` internally.
-If the result is `True`, it returns the value returned by `f`.
+If the result is `True`, it returns it.
 If the result is false, it starts a shrinking process to simplify `x`.

 To be more specific, `shriking` returns a `Property` value.
-That is a value that encapsulates a property generator `Gen Prop`.
+That is, it returns a value that encapsulates a property generator `Gen Prop`.
-We extract it by calling `unProperty`.
+We extract this last by calling `unProperty`.

-In other words, the property generator is created by calling `shrinking`.
+In other words, the property generator is created by `shrinking`.

 ### Shrinking
-`shrikning` functions get `shrinker`.
+`shrikning` function gets a `shrinker`.
-This shrinker is the one we talked about when introducing the `Arbitrary` class.
-It's the shrinker of the input type.
+This shrinker is the one from the `Arbitrary` class, the shrinker of the input type.

 `shrinking` builds a [rose tree](https://en.wikipedia.org/wiki/Rose_tree).
 The root node contains the result of applying `f` to `x`, the originally generated value.
-The children contain the results of applying `f` to shrunk values of the original value.
+The children contain the results of applying `f` to shrunk values of `x`.
-The grandchildren are the results of applying `f` to shrunk values of shrunk values.
+The grandchildren are the results of applying `f` to the shrunk values of the shrunk values of the original value.
 And, so it goes.
-The tree building stops when a shanked element passes the property.
+The building stops when a shanked element passes the property.
-That is when a shrunk element returns either `True` or a successful result.
+That is when `f shrunk_value` returns either `True` or a successful result.

-As the value returned by the property is a `Testable` instance.
-It's transformed to a `Result` variable, either `MkResult{ok = Just True}` or `MkResult{ok = Just False}`.
+If the result of the property is a boolean value, QuickCheck transforms it into a `Result` value, either `MkResult{ok = Just True}` or `MkResult{ok = Just False}`.

-And as `Result` is also a `Testable` instance, we get a tree of `Testable` instances.
+And as `Result` is a `Testable` instance, we get a tree of `Testable` instances.

-The library transforms this into a tree of `Property` instances, whose type is `Rose Property`.
+The library knows how to transform a `Testable` instance into a `Property`.
+So it transforms the tree.
 Node by node, each value becomes a `Property`.
 But, these "properties" are different.
+They're not created with the expression we use to create the main `Property`.
 They're shadow properties or null properties.

 Calling `unProperty` on each of them returns a null generator, a generator whose `unGen` is a constant function.
-It returns a `Prop` value.
-It's a property generator in the end, even when it's just pretending to be one.
+No matter which inputs (random number generator and size) we pass in, it always returns the same `Prop` value.

 `Prop` is defined as:
 ```haskell
 newtype Prop = MkProp{ unProp :: Rose Result }
 ```
 It encapsulates a `Rose Result` value.
-In this case, this or null properties value will always be a single-node rose tree that contains the `Result` value of that node.
+Our null property encapsulates a single-node rose tree that contains the `Result` value of that node.
-It always returns the `Result` value of that node, no matter which inputs (random number generator and size) we pass in.
+Calling `unProp` on such `Prop` always returns this single-node rose tree, whose type is`Rose Result` value of the node,

 That said,
-calling `unGen` or each element then gives a tree of `Gen Prop`.
+calling `unGen` on each element gives a tree of `Gen Prop`.
 The type of tree will be `Rose (Gen Prop)`.
 QuickCheck transforms this into `Gen (Rose Prop)`.
-The transformation is simple because generators are constants that return a single-node rose tree.
+The transformation is simple because generators are constants.

 All that the library needs to do is to create a rose tree with the single-nodes containing the `Prop` values, then to encapsulates it inside a generator whose `unGen` always returns this same tree.
+This, too, is a null generator.

-And same, we call `unProp` on each `Prop` element inside the tree `Rose Prop` and we get a tree of `Rose Result`.
+And same, we call `unProp` on each `Prop` element inside the tree `Rose Prop` and get a tree of `Rose Result`.
 The type of this tree is `Rose (Rose Result)`.
-This is a tree where each element is a single-node tree that contains the result of applying the property to that node in the first place.
+This is a tree where each element is a single-node tree that contains the result of applying the property to the shunk elements.

 ### Rose Result
 `Rose` is defined as `Rose = MkRose a [Rose a]`.